Is it heartburn or gastro-oesophageal reflux disease (GORD)?

 - Do your heartburn symptoms interfere with your lifestyle or daily activities?

 - Do you need increasingly larger doses of non-prescription medication to control heartburn?

 If you answered yes to any of these questions you may have GORD, so seek medical advice.
-People with GORD are at greater risk of serious complications including stricture (narrowing) of the oesophagus or a potentially precancerous condition called Barrett's oesophagus.
+People with GORD are at greater risk of serious complications including stricture (narrowing) of the oesophagus, and a potentially precancerous condition called Barrett's oesophagus.